Documenting Your Publications in ERAS: Avoid This Simple, But Serious, Mistake

-It's difficult to attribute these examples to anything other than intellectual dishonesty.

-Other examples of publication misrepresentation are not so clear-cut.
+It's difficult to attribute the above examples to anything other than intellectual dishonesty.
+However, other examples of publication misrepresentation aren’t so clear-cut.

 Is it possible for an applicant to incorrectly list an article as "peer-reviewed" just because of carelessness or lack of attention to detail?
 It sure is.
-I have seen this happen with some of my own students who have shared their applications with me for review prior to submission.
+I’ve seen this happen with some of my own students who have shared their applications with me for review prior to submission.